Averaging formulas for the Reidemeister trace, Lefschetz and Nielsen numbers of $n$-valued maps: Lefschetz number, Nielsen number and Reidemeister trace

 \begin{rmk} Any other lift of $f$ can be written as $\alpha\tilde{f}$ for some $\alpha\in \pi$.
 The morphism induced by the lift $\alpha\tilde{f}$ is $\tau_\alpha\varphi:\pi\to\pi$, where $\tau_\alpha$ is conjugation with $\alpha$. \end{rmk}

 The Reidemeister classes stand in one-to-one correspondence with the Nielsen fixed point classes $p\Fix(\alpha\tilde{f})$.
 For each Nielsen class, let $\ind(f;p\Fix(\alpha\tilde{f}))$ denote its fixed point index.
 Then the Lefschetz number and the Nielsen number of $f$ can be written as and the Reidemeister trace as in the free abelian group $\ZZ\R[\varphi]$ generated by the Reidemeister classes.
+Like the trace formula \eqref{eq:L(f)} for the Lefschetz number, there also exists a trace formula for the Reidemeister trace; see e.g.\ Reidemeister's original definition in \cite{reidemeister1936}.

 Note that the Reidemeister trace combines the information of the Lefschetz and Nielsen numbers: the sum of the coefficients of $\RT(f,\tilde{f})$ is equal to the Lefschetz number of $f$, and the number of non-zero terms of $\RT(f,\tilde{f})$ is equal to the Nielsen number.